gopala-kr/a-week-in-wild-ai/ToF/nano.md

 -----------------

-> The principles of physics, as far as I can see, do not speak aginst the possibility of maneuvering things atom by atom. - Richard Feynman
+> The principles of physics, as far as I can see, do not speak against the possibility of maneuvering things atom by atom. - Richard Feynman

 ----------